ammdias/mybkp/MANUAL.md

 in any of those systems, some tips to install and use the program under Windows are given in the subsection [Usage in MS Windows] of the [USAGE] section.

-### Changes history:

-* 3.0  Code refactoring.
-* 2.6: Removed creation destination directories because it was unsafe.
-       Added confirmation step before starting backup process.
-* 2.5: Verify that source and destination directory are different.
-       Create destination directory if not exists.
-* 2.4: Changed installation scripts.
-       Changed README and MANUAL accordingly.
-* 2.3: Removed PDF documents.
-Added HTML manual and possibility to show it.
-* 2.2.1: Corrected bug that prevented an 'ok' to be shown after correctly parsing a composite profile.
-* 2.2: Added option to edit the configuration file.
-* 2.1: Added option to list backup profiles.
-       Added option to display configuration file.
-       Composite profiles can now only be composed of simple profiles, thus preventing 'infinite loop' profiles.
-* 2.0: Complete rewrite in Python.
-       Configuration with possible multiple profiles in a separate file.
-* 1.0: Original bash script.

 CONTENTS
 --------